 Tuition and Certificates: $1,200.00 covers materials, breakfast, and lunch for the program.
-To reserve your seat and for additional information, please email Elliot Leflar at email@example.com.
+For additional information, please email Elliot Leflar at firstname.lastname@example.org.

 Darden Faculty Leaders: Mary Margaret Frank and Marc Lipson have taught extensively and in a broad variety of contexts, including open-enrollment and customized executive education, undergraduate and MBA classes, and speaker engagements.
 Their expertise ranges from Leadership to Accounting and Finance.